ChrisSchulze/portfolio/portfolio/works/project-2.md

 ---
 <Label class="label">Issue</Label>

-Severe weather often resulted in overloads of the online booking service.
+<p class="lead">Severe weather often resulted in overloads of the online booking service.
 If you could reach it it was difficult to use because the user flow had flaws.
-Also the overall design needed improvement.
+Also the overall design needed improvement.</p>

 <Label class="label">Approach</Label>